LayerManager/layman/doc/rest.md

     - may point directly to a single raster file (published as a single coverage)
     - may point to a directory containing a single raster file (published as a single coverage)
     - may point to a directory containing multiple raster files:
-      - if `time_regex` parameter is provided, files are treated as a time series and published as an ImageMosaic
+      - if `time_regex` parameter is provided, files are treated as a time series and published as an ImageMosaic with time dimension
-      - if `time_regex` parameter is not provided and directory contains multiple raster files, an error is raised
+      - if `time_regex` parameter is not provided, files are published as an ImageMosaic without time dimension

 - *external_table_uri*, string
    - exactly one of `file`, `file_path`, or `external_table_uri` must be set